 Pressure cookers like the Instant Pot can be a little intimidating at first, but once you learn how to use them properly, they’ll likely become one of your favorite kitchen tools.
 In her cookbook, "The Family-Friendly Keto Instant Pot Cookbook," Anna Hunley walks you through the functions of your Instant Pot and the Instant Pot accessories that she recommends to make keto cooking easier.

-The 100+ family-friendly recipes that follow rely only on “high” and “low” pressure settings, so you’ll be able to pull them off no matter which Instant Pot model you have.
+The 100+ family-friendly recipes are quick and effortless, so you’ll be able to pull them off no matter which Instant Pot model you have.